tarhses/nim/README.md

 ## Example usage

-This _really_ simple code loads an animation and display it on screen.
+This _really_ simple code loads an animation and displays it on screen.

 ```lua
 local nim = require "nim"